openlink/virtuoso-opensource/appsrc/ODS-Framework/users/Readme.txt

             1. For field "Proxy to" enter the value: http://[Tomcat Host]:[Tomcat Port]/users/jsp
             1. For "VSP User" select from the drop-down list: dba
          1. Click the "Save changes" button.
-      1. After VAD installing new page is created in folder '/DAV/VAD/wa/users' - 'users_dsn.jsp'.
-This page contains connection information - host, user, password.
-      1. Files 'users.jsp' and 'users_dsn.jsp' must downloaded into local file system.
-      1. If some database parameters are changed after installation file 'users_dsn.jsp' must be updated.
-Go to your physical location of the 'users_dsn.jsp' file and set the correct values for the connection to the database:

-<%
-  String $_dsn = "jdbc:virtuoso://[host]:[SQL Server port]";
-  String $_user = "dba";
-  String $_pass = "dba";
-%>

       1. Install the ods_framework_dav.vad package.
       1. Go to http://[host]:[port]/jsp/users/users.jsp.